byexamples/byexample/docs/contrib/concurrency-model.md

 On the other hand, due how Python works, you may loose a little of parallelism.

-The good news is that this method is will supported in Linux, MacOS and even in Windows.
+The good news is that this method is well supported in Linux, MacOS and even in Windows.

 ## The N+1 creation rule